dmbarbour/glas/docs/GlasProg.md

 ### Extensible Intermediate Language

 We can always extend the intermediate language by adding new primitives.
 But we could also support something like a scoped 'interpretation' of the existing primitives.
-It might be useful to support something like `(%lang Ver AST)` declarations, at least for the toplevel application methods.
-This would provide more robust integration with the runtime in case of language drift, and would allow languages to drift very flexibly.
+It might be useful to support something like `(%lang Ver AST)` or `(%lang.ver AST)` declarations, at least for the toplevel application methods.
+This would provide more robust integration with the runtime in case of language drift, and would allow languages adjust more flexibly.

 As a convention, front-end compilers could include language declarations for most definitions, and the runtime may require it for 'app.\*', raising an warning and assuming a version otherwise.